innogames/serveradmin/docs/python-api.rst

 ^^^^^^^^^^^^^

-You can use the :func:`adminapi.dataset.query` function to find servers which match certain criterias.
+You can use the :func:`adminapi.dataset.query` function to find servers which match certain criteria.
 See the following example which will find all webservers of Tribal Wars::

     import adminapi